Autumn in New England: Natural change

 Across most of northern New England by mid-September the days are still warm, but the nights have become cool.
 This is the time in which deciduous trees begin the process of colorful changes in their foliage.
 In New England, a large percentage of trees produce a pigment known as an Anthocyanin, which results in brilliant reds and purples commonly seen around this time; a change that is particularly pronounced in the region's sugar maple trees.
 This gradual process in which the trees change colors starts in far Northern New England in northern Maine and the higher elevations of Vermont and New Hampshire in mid September, reaching central New England areas of southern Vermont, southern New Hampshire, and Massachusetts by early October.
 By mid October the color peak reaches northern Rhode Island and northern Connecticut.

 From southern Connecticut southward into northern New Jersey and points south, the number of sugar maple trees declines rapidly as the climate changes to a more temperate zone and oaks become more dominant, thus there are less bright colors.

 The term stick season refers to the period in late fall after the leaves have fallen and before snow has settled on the trees.
 The term is used often in Vermont, where the season can last for many weeks or months.

 In popular culture

 Autumn in New England has also become a popular theme in American popular culture, with many fictional stories being set in autumntime New England.

-Noah Kahan's 2022 single "Stick Season", the title song from his album of that year, is about autumn in New England.
-Kahan said that this period is "a time of transition" and "super depressing" as "it just means that winter is coming soon and it creates a lot of anxiety" and "nobody really likes it".